top of page

 Ecological impacts of an invasive apex predator

-For my master's degree, I tested the prediction that Burmese pythons are directly impacting wading bird reproductive success through nest predation.
+For my Master's degree, I also tested the prediction that Burmese pythons are directly impacting wading bird reproductive success through nest predation.
 Using trail cameras aimed at nests, I documented predation of both Great Egret and White Ibis nests by multiple pythons.
 Wading bird reproduction in the Everglades is generally limited by hydrology, not native predators, and therefore wading birds have been used as indicator species for the Comprehensive Everglades Restoration Program.
 As novel nest predators in wading bird colonies, pythons may be disrupting restoration predictions and consequent practices.
 My research indicates the need for future monitoring which will inform the potential need for python management action in colonies.

 20170406_181651.jpg